wp-plugins/mp3-jplayer/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Some css corrections - missing image for the buttons on the 'custom' style, and the smaller font sizes when using the 'mods' option.

 = 1.8 =
 * Fixed bug in javascript that caused problems in WordPress 3.5 (players broke after a couple of clicks).